Physical Geography Track

-- How can we predict when and where volcanoes will erupt and the extent of damage?
+- How can we predict volcano eruptions and the extent of damage?

-- How are mountains built and what are the origins of oceans?
+- How are mountains formed and what are the origins of oceans?

 - Why are oceans salty?
 Where do the waves with the best break occur?

-- How can numerical weather prediction models be improved?
+- How can weather prediction models be improved?

 - Is there a relationship between global warming and hurricane intensities?

 In our program, you learn how to solve real environmental problems through field work, research and other hands-on experiences – an opportunity you won’t get at many other universities.
-Our physical geography instructors take students to local farms to study soils and hydrology, Pennsylvania and New York to study the remnants of glaciation, and Assateague Island National Seashore to study coastal processes.
+Our physical geography faculty take students to local farms to study soils and hydrology, Pennsylvania and New York to study the remnants of glaciation, and Assateague Island National Seashore to study coastal processes.
 Get to know more about the Eastern Shore!

 Our geography graduates have been slowing the erosion of beaches along the Gulf Coast and cleaning up the environment of Aberdeen Proving Ground.
 SU alumni can be found working as researchers or environmental consultants, and at engineering firms throughout the Mid-Atlantic, and even places such as: